MARKANTONY04/project_4/README.md

 ##### HTML

 All the HTML code passed through the industry recognised W3 Validator (linked below).
 Due to using Django, some errors popped up when testing my code with the validator as seen below as the validator is not used to Django template code (url links etc).
 Therefore I removed all incompatible code with the validator and thankfully the code was tested and passed through the validator as seen below demonstrating that this project has met the HTML requirements as seen below.
+The html code added at the end of the project / before submission also meets the criteria.

 Also, the iframe element had a width = '100%', an incompatible value therefore I added the width = 100% class to css and gave it the class '.iframe'